 About Harvey Jacobs

-Harvey Jacobs is the award-winning author of "American Goliath" ("An inspired novel"—TIME Magazine).
-His short fiction has appeared in a wide spectrum of magazines in the USA and abroad including Esquire, The Paris Review, Playboy, Fantasy & Science Fiction, New Worlds, and many anthologies.
-In addition to the novels and short stories, he has written widely for television, the Earplay Project for radio drama, and helped create and name the Obie Awards for the Village Voice.
+Harvey Jacobs was the award-winning author of "American Goliath" ("An inspired novel"—TIME Magazine).
+His short fiction appeared in a wide spectrum of magazines in the USA and abroad including Esquire, The Paris Review, Playboy, Fantasy & Science Fiction, New Worlds, and many anthologies.
+In addition to the novels and short stories, he wrote widely for television, the Earplay Project for radio drama, and helped create and name the Obie Awards for the Village Voice.
 He was publisher of the counterculture newspaper, East.
 He received a fellowship from the National Endowment for the Arts, a New York Arts Council CAPS award for drama, a Playboy Fiction Award, and a Writers Guild of America script award.

 PRAISE FOR SIDE EFFECTS